-If you don’t have access to a high-speed fixed line broadband connection where you live, or you’re unhappy with the service you’ve currently got, then you should consider 5G home broadband as an alternative.
-It can also be a good option as a back-up connection for when your fixed-line broadband goes down, especially if you work from home.
+If you don't have access to a high-speed fixed line broadband connection where you live, or you're unhappy with the service you've currently got, then you should consider a 5G home internet service as an alternative.
+It can also be a good option as a back-up internet connection for when your fixed-line broadband goes down, especially if you work from home.

 Pros and Cons of 5G home broadband

 - Fast average speeds can support a large household of heavy internet users.

 - Similar price to high-speed fibre alternatives.

 - Flexible monthly plans are a great short-term option.